 Dwarves: We're to kill any Elves on sight without question.
 Which is fairly redundant, since any Dwarf would do that anyway.
 But a paycheck's a paycheck.

-In Dominic Deegan, they have the Halflings and the Dwarves going at it, with the pretty Halflings having fruited beers while the ugly Dwarves have more generic beers.
+- In Dominic Deegan, they have the Halflings and the Dwarves going at it, with the pretty Halflings having fruited beers while the ugly Dwarves have more generic beers.
 That is what's presented at the nature of their conflicts, at least in the modern day.
 It's later mentioned that the star that provides magic to one country or another on their planet shone on the island they share at some point in the past and they used the magic to go to war with one another.

-- A certain Nodwick arc involves a war between the elves and the dwarves over possession of a certain artifact the dwarves claimed had been stolen from them two thousand years ago.
-It turned out to be a sword which would kill both races if one used it on the other, which forced them to declare a truce.
+- A certain Nodwick arc involves a war between the elves and the dwarves over possession of a certain artifact the dwarves claim was stolen from them two thousand years ago.
+It turns out to be a sword which will kill both races if one uses it on the other, which forces them to declare a truce.

-The Elf [who has fallen in a hole]: Help me, I'm stuck!
+The Elf: [who has fallen down a hole] Help me, I'm stuck!